-A healthy cookie dough fudge recipe that is SO easy to make, dairy-free and a delicious a slow burning energizing snack.
+A healthy protein-rich cookie dough fudge recipe with white beans!
+SO easy to make, dairy-free and a delicious a slow burning energizing snack.
 Dairy-free, gluten-free and mixed up quickly with just 5 main ingredients.

 Healthy Cookie Dough Fudge

 My healthy cookie dough fudge is so easy to make and each of the five ingredients are rich in nutrition.
 Plus no dairy, not heating things on the stove.
 Just throw it all in the blender and freeze in a pan.

 I added chocolate chips but there potential for variation is high!.

 What Goes In Healthy Cookie Dough Fudge?

 Easy!
 We have white beans – yes, white beans!.
 They make the fudge so creamy and add so much protein and fiber.
 And honestly, I think this is the main ingredient that makes this fudge FUDGY.
 Now what kind of white beans you say?
 Here I used cannellini beans.
 I think great Northern beans would also work.
 In the past I used navy beans but they seem hard to find now.
 Either way, please use a soft white bean.
 The reason to use white beans is they don’t have the tough outer skin that other beans have, such as garbanzo beans and pinto beans.

 Then we have cashews.
 I didn’t soak mine but the batter is definitely creamier if you soak the cashews for a few hours beforehand.
 Or boil for ten minutes and rinse.

 Then almond flour.
 Almond flour definitely adds a vanilla-ish flavor, and of course adds nutrition.
 Almond flour doesn’t cause the high spikes in blood sugar that white flour does for instance.
 However, I understand you might want to make this fudge and yet not have almond flour on hand.